 Although federal grant funding for the DCI Cold Case Unit was exhausted in December 2011, the DCI continues to assign agents to investigate cold cases as new leads develop or as technological advances allow for additional forensic testing of original evidence.

 The DCI remains committed to resolving Iowa’s cold cases and will continue to work diligently with local law enforcement partners to bring the perpetrators of these crimes to justice for the victims and their families.

 Scott Tompkins was buried at Island Cemetery in Fruitland in Muscatine County.

-To date, no one has been charged with his murder and the investigation remains open through the Muscatine County Attorney’s office.
+To date, no one has been charged with his murder and the investigation remains open through the Muscatine County Attorney’s office and the Iowa DCI.

 If you have any information about Scott Tompkins’ unsolved murder please contact the Iowa Division of Criminal Investigation at (515) 725-6010, e-mail email@example.com, or contact the Muscatine Police Department at 563-263-9922.